EMPAT94/empat94.github.io/_gs/Chapter 26 - Bootstrap.md

 'Doesn't this part come later, typically at the end?'

-And yet in the reversal of common lore, here stood this young woman, bare a couple of years younger than me.
+And yet in the reversal of common lore, here stood this young woman, a few years younger than me.
 I did not know why she was doing this, but I was pretty sure she did not fall for me in the few minutes that we talked and walked.
 Whatever her circumstances were, I myself was a bit alarmed about the whole situation.
 It would've felt just right in a dream; in the real world (or as real as this simulation could get), I had other concerns.
 First, I had great reservations about such an obviously reluctant offer.
 Second, I doubted there was any protection method present.
 I did not want to catch anything nor leave anything behind.
 My decision made, I coughed lightly to bring her attention back from the clouds.

 She looked up startled, almost dropping a dollop of porridge-like stuff on the table.
 'Hmm...
 Even the reactions are exceptionally life-like.
 I wonder what manner of data-structures are driving these?
 There's surely an ML layer behind all this, perhaps even multiple pseudo-intelligent overseer AIs like Betty.'